 Getting in Sync

-Small cell deployment under the new rules is still in its early stages.
-This effort will require municipal officials to work quickly, efficiently, fairly and in an organized way.
-One of the major fears expressed about the order is that cities will end up eating thousands of dollars in unrecovered costs.
-Internal business efficiencies are crucial to keeping costs down.
+Small cell deployment under the new rules will require municipal officials to work quickly, efficiently, and fairly.
+One of the major fears expressed about the order has been that cities will end up eating thousands of dollars in unrecovered costs.
+Internal business efficiencies are crucial to help keep costs down.

-The nation’s leading asset management platform, Alden One®, is designed for joint use professionals working on infrastructure deployments, including small cell attachments.
-Automated workflows ensure deadlines are met, compliance is achieved, and all parties stay on top of the process, at each step of the way.
+The nation’s leading joint use asset management platform, Alden One, is designed for utility professionals working on infrastructure deployments, including small cell attachments.
+Automating business processes in the platform ensures that deadlines are met, compliance is achieved, and all parties stay on top of the process, at each step of the way.

-Municipalities and wireless providers must work in sync with each other and deploy small cell equipment efficiently, while preserving community standards.
-Professionals using the Alden One® platform will emerge from the process with strong infrastructure that can improve the quality of life in their communities for years to come.
+Municipalities and wireless providers must work in sync to deploy equipment efficiently, while preserving community standards.
+Professionals using Alden One will emerge from the process with strong infrastructure that can improve the quality of life in their communities for years to come.